 *Thanks to Bayly Silverman and Katie Groetzinger for contributing this great information about our local kid-friendly breweries!
 As always, please drink responsibly and never drink and drive.

 In the past few years, Charleston’s beer and brewery scene has grown considerably with new breweries popping up all the time.
-Many of these breweries have outdoor spaces, games, and a laid-back more industrial feel, which makes them more kid-friendly then going to a restaurant even.
+Many of these breweries have outdoor spaces, games, and a laid-back more industrial feel, which makes them more kid-friendly than going to a restaurant even.
 Several breweries even have designated spaces for children to play and hold events geared towards families.

 Kid-friendly breweries around Charleston

-When I think of family-friendly breweries in Charleston, Two Bloke’s is one of the first places that pops to mind.
 Two Bloke’s is located in Mount Pleasant in a large industrial-style space and even has a nook in the front just for kids with lots of toys and books.

 “I like that they have a designated kids area with a chalkboard, toys, and best of all, lots of books.
 It’s also somewhat contained which is great for little kids.
 There are board games for all ages, so older kids can play, too,” said Mount Pleasant mom Kristin Cassi.

-I love the separate area for kids to hang out so they will stay entertained but also so the adults who go without kids can sit AWAY from the kids’ area and enjoy their brew peacefully.
+There is a separate area for kids to hang out so they will stay entertained but also so the adults who go without kids can sit AWAY from the kids’ area and enjoy their brew peacefully.

 Two Bloke’s has even had special events just for kids such as storytime.
 “They often host the Itinerarate Literate mobile book store.
 They have had story hours for little ones and have yoga most Sunday mornings, which is great for older kids,” said Cassi.